Ralston on Peters

 Indeed.

-Peters seems unable to comprehend the statistics that show migrants have a higher rate of employment, higher incomes, pay more and are less likely to go to prison or get a services benefit than the average Kiwi.
+Peters seems unable to comprehend the statistics that show migrants have a higher rate of employment, higher incomes, pay more tax and are less likely to go to prison or get a social services benefit than the average Kiwi.

 His anti-Asian rhetoric, which was so politically advantageous in the 1990s, is increasingly falling on deaf ears.
 Over the past couple of decades, New Zealanders have come into much greater contact with their Asian neighbours and no longer fear them.